- Why Insights?

 According to John Manes, it's a good way to acquire better storage manager talent.
-Offering to cover most living expenses in a great perk which will draw in quality applicants.
+Offering to cover most living expenses is a great perk that will draw in quality applicants.

 Lastly, the employee turnover rate is likely lower because of how tied resident managers' lives are to the job.
 However, this can be a double-edged sword which brings us to the disadvantages of resident self storage managers.

 While the fact that resident managers' lives are closely tied to the job can be an advantage, it can also be the biggest disadvantage.